US, China resume trade talks with scant hopes for progress

 For their part, American negotiators have resisted Chinese demands that punitive U.S. tariffs be lifted immediately.
 Trump wants to keep some penalties in place to ensure Beijing carries out any agreement.

-Rhetoric on both sides has hardened, prompting some economists to suggest U.S. and Chinese leaders are settling in for a "war of attrition."
+Rhetoric on both sides has hardened, prompting suggestions U.S. and Chinese leaders are settling in for a "war of attrition."

 "China would love to wait and just hope," Trump told reporters Tuesday.